-Can a Child Have Autism and Talk Normally?
+Can a Child with Autism Speak Normally?

 A common question parents ask is: “Can a child have autism and still talk normally?”
 The answer is yes.
 Autism is a spectrum, which means it presents differently in each individual.
 While some autistic children are nonverbal or have delayed speech, others can speak fluently and use language well.